mpflynnx/lcppwt/books/modern_c++_with_tdd/README.md

 - My updated scripts are located [here](../../unit_testing_tools/googletest/slackbuild/gtest/)
 - Follow instructions detailed on [slackbuilds.org](https://slackbuilds.org/howto/) to build and install the gtest package

-### Building Book Examples and Running Tests
+### Building book examples and running tests with Googletest

-- Note: The books example code CMakeLists.txt files have been updated to reflect my OS dependencies and best practice for using CMake in 2025.
+- Note: I have updated the books example code CMakeLists.txt files to reflect my OS dependencies and best practice for using CMake in 2025.

 ```bash
 $ rm -rf build